theorangetree/valuation/README.md

 The data is exported to `DCF_valuations.xlxs`, which is a formatted Excel file with one DCF model per stock.

-##### Inputing Model Assumptions
+#### Adding/Changing Model Assumptions
-Assumptions can be individually adjusted in the script by passing arguments to the `.prepare_model_inputs()` method.
-This is done by adding to a dictionary in the `ASSUMPTIONS_LIST` variable.
-There are plans to make this a much more accessible process in the next couple months.
+Assumptions can be individually adjusted in the `valuation_tool.py` script by passing arguments to the `.prepare_model_inputs()` method.
+This is done by adding dictionaries to the `ASSUMPTIONS_LIST` variable, explained in the document.
+There are plans to make this a more accessible process in the next couple months.

 ## Relationship between Main Scripts and Imported Local Modules (Process Flow)
 ### Script 1) Yahoo Finance Market Data Scraper